lovexyn0827/MessMod/README.md

 - BLOCK_EVENT: Just after all block events got processed.
 - ENTITY: Just after all entities got processed.
 - TILE_ENTITY: Just after all block entities got processed.
-- SERVER_TASKS: When all worlds got ticked and the asynchronized tasks like inputs of players haven't got processed.
+- TICKED_ALL_WORLDS: When all worlds got ticked and the asynchronized tasks like inputs of players haven't got processed.

 ##### `/entitysidebar remove <name>`